rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 (if it is prohibited to close any type-1 section)

 **TODO**
-plot twist: what if closing type-1 sections would not be allowed?
+plot twist: what if closing type-1 sections would/could not be allowed?

 can these node level values be used as general purpose filters? - effectively only t2 sections could be closed -